tkrobby/tanihub_asssessment/README.md

 rename envsampe to .env

 Step to use this FW:
-1. Clone
+1. Clone this repository : git clone https://github.com/tkrobby/tanihub_sssessment.git
-2. npm install
+2. Install : npm install
-3. npm run test-api
+3. For running this testing : npm run test-api
-4. npm run reports
+4. For show report result testing : npm run reports